 A first step to any commercialisation activity is for UCLB to ensure that the IP required by the spinout is properly disclosed and that ownership rights and revenue sharing are agreed with all contributing inventors / creators / funders before it can be licensed to the spinout.
 Existence of such IP due diligence and the subsequent ‘clean’ IP licence from UCLB is usually examined by investors particularly experienced venture capitalists prior to making an investment, as well as by potential acquirers in the future.
 This is because they are seeking to ensure there will be no contest of IP ownership rights in the future for what would be considered the company’s core IP, essential to the development of a successful, defendable technology business.
 To understand the UCL staff intellectual property rights policy and the full terms of the non-royalty-bearing Portico Ventures licence, contact the programme team.

 Access to UCL support

 While founders take the lead, Portico Ventures allows them to access UCL Business and UCL Innovation & Enterprise resources through our support framework.
 This includes information on funding sources for market studies and proof of concept, templates for legal and financial documents, networks of experts and potential service providers in fields such as tax, legal advice, accounting and visas, links into the wider London entrepreneurial and investment ecosystem.
 For full details on the support we provide, have a look at our dedicated page.

 Recognition as a UCL spinout

-All ideas accepted into the programme will be promoted as UCL spinouts through our website and our networks.
-Companies selected will also receive a support toolkit, detailing how they can make the best of the wider UCL entrepreneurial ecosystem.
+All Portico Ventures companies will be promoted as UCL spinouts through our website and our networks.
+Companies will also receive a support toolkit, detailing how they can make the best of the wider UCL entrepreneurial ecosystem.

 Where to start?